ARM (NASDAQ:ARM) Issues Q4 2024 Earnings Guidance

 ARM Price Performance

-ARM (NASDAQ:ARM – Get Free Report) last posted its earnings results on Wednesday, February 7th.
-The company reported 0.29 EPS for the quarter, beating analysts’ consensus estimates of 0.25 by 0.04.
-The business had revenue of 824.00 million for the quarter, compared to analysts’ expectations of 762.50 million.
-ARM’s revenue for the quarter was up 13.8% on a year-over-year basis.
-Sell-side analysts forecast that ARM will post 1.06 EPS for the current fiscal year.
+ARM (NASDAQ:ARM – Get Free Report) last announced its quarterly earnings data on Wednesday, February 7th.
+The company reported 0.29 EPS for the quarter, topping the consensus estimate of 0.25 by 0.04.
+The company had revenue of 824.00 million during the quarter, compared to the consensus estimate of 762.50 million.
+The firm’s revenue for the quarter was up 13.8% compared to the same quarter last year.
+Research analysts expect that ARM will post 1.06 EPS for the current fiscal year.

 Institutional Inflows and Outflows

-Institutional investors and hedge funds have recently modified their holdings of the company.
-PNC Financial Services Group Inc. grew its position in shares of ARM by 47.9% in the 4th quarter.
-PNC Financial Services Group Inc. now owns 1,526 shares of the company’s stock worth $115,000 after buying an additional 494 shares during the last quarter.
-Advisory Services Network LLC purchased a new position in shares of ARM in the 4th quarter worth approximately $133,000.
-Citigroup Inc. purchased a new position in shares of ARM in the 3rd quarter worth approximately $344,000.
-Comerica Bank purchased a new position in shares of ARM in the 3rd quarter worth approximately $482,000.
-Finally, UBS Group AG purchased a new position in shares of ARM in the 3rd quarter worth approximately $733,000.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+Advisory Services Network LLC purchased a new position in ARM in the 4th quarter valued at approximately $133,000.
+PNC Financial Services Group Inc. boosted its holdings in shares of ARM by 47.9% in the fourth quarter.
+PNC Financial Services Group Inc. now owns 1,526 shares of the company’s stock worth $115,000 after acquiring an additional 494 shares during the period.
+Deutsche Bank AG purchased a new position in shares of ARM in the third quarter valued at $1,790,000.
+Comerica Bank bought a new stake in shares of ARM during the 3rd quarter valued at $482,000.
+Finally, Royal Bank of Canada purchased a new stake in ARM during the 3rd quarter worth about $4,334,000.

 Arm Holdings plc architects, develops, and licenses central processing unit products and related technologies for semiconductor companies and original equipment manufacturers rely on to develop products.
 It offers microprocessors, systems intellectual property (IPs), graphics processing units, physical IP and associated systems IPs, software, tools, and other related services.